frogm0uth/keyboard-firmware/kyria-refactored/README.md

 ## Issues?

-This is not fully tested yet, especially on Windows.

-If you try this keymap and run into issues, please ping @frogmouth on the [splitkb discord](https://splitkb.com/discord).
+This is not my daily driver, so there could be issues in the code.
+If you do find an problem, please ping @frogmouth on the [splitkb discord](https://splitkb.com/discord).